 The ARC receives applications from many scholarly fields.
 Occasionally you will be asked to assess an application that does not appear to correspond closely with your area of expertise, particularly as a General Assessor.
-Your views are valuable as they are being sought on the entire application, drawing on your expert knowledge as a researcher.
-If you are a General Assessor and are concerned about a particular application's research area and your ability to provide a robust assessment, please contact the ARC via ARC.College@arc.gov.au before rejecting the assignment.
+Your views are valuable as they are being sought on the entire application, drawing on your expert knowledge as a researcher or as an Industry/end-user specialist.
+If you are a General Assessor and are concerned about a particular application's research area and your ability to provide a robust assessment, please contact the ARC via ARC-College@arc.gov.au before rejecting the assignment.